SmartGifter/joy-wish-bloom/README.md

-# Joy Wish Bloom - Gift Management Platform
+# SmartGifter - Gift Management Platform

-Joy Wish Bloom is a comprehensive gift management platform that helps users organize, plan, and manage gifts for their loved ones.
+SmartGifter is a comprehensive gift management platform that helps users organize, plan, and manage gifts for their loved ones.
 The platform provides features for managing events, gifts, savings, and recurring gift deliveries.

 ## Features